Research

 My research interests span cryptography, computer security, and privacy with a large focus on blockchain-based systems and distributed protocols.
 Broadly, I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure and efficient systems and protocols.
 In my research, I look for real life problems and build solutions backed by rigorous theoretical foundations as well as efficient implementations and thorough performance testing.
 I also work on conceptual projects that aim to bridge the gap between theory and practice of cryptography.

-Secure performance boosters for Web 3.0: Develop secure sidechain-based frameworks for boosting performance and improving scalability of Web 3.0 applications, in particular the paradigm of blockchain-based resource markets and AMMs.
+• Web 3.0 Scalability: Develop secure sidechain-based frameworks for boosting performance and improving scalability of Web 3.0 applications, in particular the paradigm of blockchain-based resource markets and AMMs.
+We developed two frameworks so far: chainBoost (paper, EuroS&P’24) for resource markets, and ammBoost (paper, DSN’25) for AMMs.
 This is in addition to laying down foundations of modular provable security for these systems.
-More about our sidechain-based performance booster framework, chainBoost, can be found in our (paper, EuroS&P 2024) and (paper).
-We further develop competitive online policies for collateral management in layer-two protocols and their applications that can be found in our (paper, AFT 2024).
+We further developed competitive online policies for collateral management in layer-two protocols and their applications that can be found in our (paper, AFT’24).

-Delegation of cryptographic capabilities: Build constructions for delegating cryptographic capabilities, such as digital signatures, that are timed, revocable and anonymous, and explore their applications to Web 3.0.
-More about acheiving this notion for proxy signatures can be found in our (paper, ISC 2024).
+• Delegation of cryptographic capabilities: Build constructions for delegating cryptographic capabilities, such as digital signatures, that are timed, revocable and anonymous, and explore their applications to Web 3.0.
+More about acheiving this notion for proxy signatures can be found in our (paper, ISC’24).

-Basing cryptography on biochemical assumptions: Construct bounded-query memory devices, or consumable tokens, from proteins, and use them in various cryptographic applications such as digital lockers and bounded-execution programs.
-More about these biological consumable tokens, their security and applications, can be found in our (paper, Eurocrypt 2022).
-Also, for a comparison of the no-cloning principle of unclonable polymers and that of quantum computing, in terms of building unclonable cryptography, check our (paper, Secrypt 2023).
-In a more recent (paper, CSCML 2024), we show how consumable tokens can be used to contruct password-authenticated cryptography.
+• Basing cryptography on biochemical assumptions: Construct bounded-query memory devices, or consumable tokens, from proteins, and use them in various cryptographic applications such as digital lockers and bounded-execution programs.
+More about these biological consumable tokens, their security and applications, can be found in our (paper, Eurocrypt’22).
+Also, for a comparison of the no-cloning principle of unclonable polymers and that of quantum computing, in terms of building unclonable cryptography, check our (paper, Secrypt’23).
+In a more recent (paper, CSCML’24), we show how consumable tokens can be used to contruct password-authenticated cryptography.